gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 If specified, Terragrunt output won't contain any color.

-NOTE: This option does not disable Terraform output colors.
-Use the Terraform [`-no-color`](https://developer.hashicorp.com/terraform/cli/commands/plan#no-color) argument.
+NOTE: This option does not disable OpenTofu/Terraform output colors.
+Use the OpenTofu/Terraform [`-no-color`](https://developer.hashicorp.com/terraform/cli/commands/plan#no-color) argument.

 ### terragrunt-check